Ph360Voting/deliverables/README.md

 # Deliverables
-## As part of the Ph360 final project specs
+## As per the Ph360 final project specifications